kumuluz/kumuluzee-samples/jsf/README.md

 This tutorial will guide you through the steps required to create a servlet web module (with JSF 2.2) and pack it as a KumuluzEE microservice.
 We will develop a simple front-end in JSF and required back-end with the following functionalities:
-* User interface and logic to add a customer.
+* User interface and logic to add a customer
-* User interface and logic to list all customer.
+* User interface and logic to list all customer
-* user interface with welcome page and list of options.
+* User interface with welcome page and list of options

 We will follow these steps:
 * Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.).